wfjm/w11/doc/README_buildsystem_Vivado.md

     make <sys>_opt.dcp
     make <sys>_rou.dcp

-### <a id="buildviv">Building vivado projects, creating gate level models</a>
+### <a id="buildviv">Building Vivado projects, creating gate level models</a>

-Vivado is used in 'project mode', whenever one of the targets mentioned above is build a vivado project is freshly created in the directory
+Vivado is used in 'project mode', whenever one of the targets mentioned above is build a Vivado project is freshly created in the directory

     project_mflow